blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium_1.md

 Range: touch
 Components: S
 Duration: Instantaneous
 You repair one tear, puncture, or a single break in an object.
-The object cannot be more than 3 feet on a side.
+A hole repaired cannot be more than one foot wide.
+An object broken in half cannot be more than six feet on one side.
 ```

 ```